Cybermayne/cybersecurity-portfolio/Day in review.md

 - Practice mindfulness exercises daily to improve my ability to focus and appreciate the present.
 - Identify and address internal triggers that lead to distraction.
 - Apply the principles of **traction** to prioritize what is important over what is urgent.

+# Day in Review - 2025-03-10

+## Overview
+Today marked the first day of actual coursework in the program.
+We delved into the **components of a computer**, explored the differences between **BIOS and UEFI**, and discussed the evolution of hardware technology.
+The session was both enlightening and humbling, as it revealed how much there is to learn about even the most basic aspects of computing.

+---

+## Key Topics Covered

+### 1. **Computer Components**
+   - We reviewed the key components of a computer and how they work together:
+     - **Motherboard**: The central hub that connects all hardware components.
+     - **RAM (Random Access Memory)**: Temporary storage for active processes and data.
+     - **Storage Devices**: Including HDDs (Hard Disk Drives), SSDs (Solid State Drives), and NVMe drives.
+   - I realized that while I thought I knew a lot about computer basics, there is still much more to learn.

+### 2. **BIOS vs. UEFI**
+   - We covered the differences between **BIOS (Basic Input/Output System)** and **UEFI (Unified Extensible Firmware Interface)**:
+     - BIOS is older and has limitations, such as slower boot times and support for only 16-bit processes.
+     - UEFI is modern, faster, and supports 32-bit and 64-bit processes, as well as larger storage drives.
+   - This was my first time understanding the distinction between the two.

+### 3. **32-bit vs. 64-bit**
+   - We discussed the differences between **32-bit** and **64-bit** systems:
+     - **32-bit systems** can only address up to 4 GB of RAM.
+     - **64-bit systems** can handle significantly more RAM and are more efficient for modern applications.
+   - This was a new concept for me, and it helped clarify why 64-bit systems are the standard today.

+### 4. **Obsolete Hardware and Replacements**
+   - We touched on obsolete hardware and their modern replacements:
+     - For example, **BIOS** has largely been replaced by **UEFI**.
+   - Understanding the evolution of hardware technology provided context for how current systems are designed.

+### 5. **Theoretical Hardware Issues**
+   - We explored theoretical scenarios involving hardware issues, such as:
+     - Diagnosing a failing hard drive.
+     - Troubleshooting RAM-related problems.
+   - These exercises highlighted the importance of understanding how components interact.

+---

+## Reflection
+Today's session was a deep dive into the **fundamentals of computer hardware**, and it was both fascinating and humbling.
+I realized that while I had some prior knowledge, there is still so much to learn about how computers work at a fundamental level.
+The discussion on **BIOS vs. UEFI** and **32-bit vs. 64-bit** systems was particularly enlightening, as it clarified concepts I had never fully understood.
+I also appreciated the historical context provided by discussing obsolete hardware and its modern replacements.
+My main takeaway was how **deep down the rabbit hole** you can go for every single component in a computer, and how understanding these details can shape the way we approach technology today.

+---

+## Next Steps
+- Review the material on **BIOS vs. UEFI** and **32-bit vs. 64-bit** systems to solidify my understanding.
+- Research additional resources on computer hardware to deepen my knowledge.
+- Reflect on how the evolution of hardware technology impacts modern computing.
+- Prepare for upcoming coursework by staying engaged and proactive in my learning.